jbweber/homestead/capi/TROUBLESHOOTING.md

       - for i in {1..30}; do if getent hosts registry.k8s.io > /dev/null 2>&1; then echo "DNS ready"; break; fi; echo "Waiting for DNS ($i/30)..."; sleep 2; done
 ```

-**Why this works**:
+**Why nmcli approach worked** (legacy):
-- Bypasses Metal3's buggy network rendering
+- Bypassed Metal3's buggy network rendering
-- Uses native NetworkManager (standard on Fedora/RHEL)
+- Used native NetworkManager (standard on Fedora/RHEL)
 - Commands execute in order (imperative, not declarative)
 - Easy to debug with `nmcli con show`
-- Production-proven approach

-**When to use Metal3DataTemplate networkData**:
-- Simple single-interface DHCP configurations
-- Simple static IP on a single interface
-- No bonds, VLANs, or complex routing

-**When to use nmcli in preKubeadmCommands**:
-- Bond interfaces
-- VLAN tagging
-- Multiple interfaces
-- Complex routing
-- Static routes
+**Current recommendation**: Use BMH networkData for all configurations (simple and complex).
+It's cleaner, easier to maintain, and works reliably for bonds, VLANs, and all network types.

 ---